Founder, Susan Becker, 1985

 Curricular Changes, 2001

 Under Dr. Broadhead, more structure was instituted for the University Honors Program.
 Honors seminars and a capstone requirement were added and the living and learning community was created.
 Though the Whittle Scholars Program came to an end, due to funding loss, another program, the Oldham Scholars, began.
-The Oldham Scholars Program included a domestic travel
+The Oldham Scholars Program included a domestic travel experience for students and

 Chancellor’s Honors Program, 2006